tomklaus/Torba/DEPLOYMENT.md

      - Value: The connection string provided by Railway (should be available in your Railway dashboard under the PostgreSQL database settings)
 5. Deploy the application

+## SSL Configuration

+The application is configured to use SSL connections in production environments, which is required by Railway and other cloud providers.
+The database connection automatically enables SSL when NODE_ENV is set to 'production' (which is the default in Railway).

 ## Environment Variables

 Make sure to set the following environment variable in your deployment platform: